 The Clinical Testing:

 Since the mid-eighties, NADH has been used to treat many thousands of patients suffering from many different types of chronic and degenerative diseases.
-The majority of these NADH treatments were in Europe, and not in the US.
-During these treatments, Dr. Birkmayer (the inventor of stabilized NADH) turned his attention to treating patients with depressive symptoms.
-Dr. Birkmayer says, "we have learned there are many different types of physiological depressions with varying degrees of depressive symptoms."
-Dr. Birkmayer found success when treating patients with depression.
-To validate his success, Dr Birkmayer starts a clinical study with 205 patients suffering from depression.
-The clinical study is a success.
-The results proved NADH has a direct, positive impact on 93% of the patients suffering from depression.
-According to Dr. Birkmayer, the NADH dosage should have been higher during the depression clinical trial.
-Dr Birkmayer says, "To improve on the positive results for the relief of depression symptoms, a depression patient should take 20mg of NADH daily."
-The depression patient can take NADH while they are taking their other anti depressant medications.
-NADH does NOT interfere, nor have any negative side effects when taken with other anti depressant medications (i.e., Prozac) or any of the other popular anti-depressant medications.
+The majority of these NADH treatments were conducted in Europe, and not in the US.
+During these degenerative disease treatments, attention was given to treating patients with depressive symptoms.
+"We have learned there are many different types of physiological depressions with varying degrees of depressive symptoms."
+Testing proved successful when treating patients with depression.
+To validate success, a clinical study was started with 205 patients suffering from depression.
+The clinical study proved to be a success.
+The results proved NADH has a direct, positive impact on 93% of the patients suffering from depression symptoms.
+According to the Doctor managing the test, the NADH dosage should have been higher during the depression clinical trial.
+The trail results stated: "To improve on the positive results for the relief of depression symptoms, a depression patient should take 20mg of NADH daily."
+The depression patient can take NADH while they are taking their other anti-depressant medications.
+NADH does NOT interfere, nor have any negative side effects when taken with other anti-depressant medications (i.e., Prozac) or any of the other popular anti-depressant medication.
 (The actual depression clinical study is available from the link below.)

 The clinical study document is technical in nature, somewhat difficult to read, and is usually read by a doctor or other healthcare professional.
 We recommend taking the study to your doctor discuss the results.
 Mother Nature uses NADH to provide relief from depression.